-Only 500 copies of this promotional white-label album were released in advance of Hunky Dory.
+Only 500 copies of this promotional album were pressed in advance of Hunky Dory.
 The B-side contains five tracks by Dana Gillespie, including an early version of 'Andy Warhol'.
 Detailed information on this rare album is available as a special note.
 A one-sided replica, containing just the Bowie tracks, was officially released in 2017.

 (RCA-6067), 1972 (Japan)

 A white-label advance pressing.
 Reportedly only 100 copies were pressed.
 A regular promo exists as well.

 A highly sought after advance pressing in a different sleeve.
 Contrary to Space Oddity above, this album has printed labels.
 Only 200 copies are supposed to exist.
 Again, a regular promo exists as well.